HENSHAWMEDS/HENSHAWMEDS/README.md

 I am passionate about health and how tech can solve problems in health.

-I am interested in using Data and tech to solve medicine supply chain problems in underesounced regions and durring emergencies.
+I am interested in using Data science and tech to solve medicine supply chain problems in underesounced regions and durring emergencies.

 I love Music, the genre doesn't really matter.